About Apostrophes

 two days’ absence (absence of two days)

-a good night’s sleep (sleep of a good night)
+a good night’s sleep (sleep of a night)

 three years’ experience (experience of three years)